 One of the first things you’ll need to decide is what your priorities are.
 Are you looking to get the biggest house or apartment for your money?
 Do you want to be close to family and friends?
 Are the features of the house more important?
-These kinds of questions should help you identify the type of suburb you’re looking for, whether it be inner city, urban, family-friendly or rural.
+These kinds of questions should help you identify the type of suburb you’re looking for, whether it be inner city, urban, family-friendly or regional.

 What is your budget?